dsyph3r/symblog-docs/index.rst

 The symblog website can be viewed at `http://symblog.co.uk <http://symblog.co.uk/>`_.
 The source code is available via `Github <https://github.com/dsyph3r/symblog>`_.
-It follows along with each part of the tutorial
+It follows along with each part of the tutorial.

 Coverage
 --------